Jump to Recipe Print Recipe

 If you want to learn more about cookie baking, check out my Gluten Free Cookie Troubleshooting Guide for more tips.

-1. These gluten free gingerdoodle cookies are the perfect texture and taste amazing.
+1. These gluten-free gingerdoodle cookies have the perfect texture and taste, and they are amazing.
 They are a combination of my two favorite cookies, gluten free snickerdoodles, and gluten free ginger cookies.

 2. Everyone in my gluten free FB group is going crazy over these cookies.
 They are easy to make and freeze well!